Plain English Summary

-1. Increase in understanding of infant crying - Infant Facial Expression of Emotions Scale
+1. Understanding of infant crying, measured using the Infant Facial Expression of Emotions Scale

-2. Increase in ability to recognise emotions - Emotional Recognition Questionnaire
+2. Ability to recognise emotions, measured using the Emotional Recognition Questionnaire

-3. Increase in empathy - Interpersonal Reactivity Index
+3. Empathy, measured using the Interpersonal Reactivity Index

-4. Increase in ability to regulate emotions - Child Anger Management Scale
+4. Ability to regulate emotions, measured using the Child Anger Management Scale

-5. Increased quality of life - CHU 9D
+5. Quality of life, measured using CHU 9D

-6. Increased educational attainment - InCAS standardised maths and English scores that all schools in Northern Ireland now collect
+6. Educational attainment, measured using the InCAS standardised maths and English scores that all schools in Northern Ireland now collect

 Overall trial start date

 1. All primary schools located in the four participating Health and Social Care Trust areas (Belfast, South Eastern, Southern and Western)

 2. All children who are entering Year 5 (aged 8-9) at baseline in the participating schools